crazzfeng/sendcloud-docs/docs/Email Sending/dedicated-ips.md

 ---
 # Dedicated IPs

-Aurora SendCloud's intelligent global sending infrastructure automatically optimizes resource allocation based on customer profiles, email categories, and delivery patterns.
-While our sophisticated shared pools serve standard customers effectively, brand customers gain access to dedicated sending IPs and exclusive sending pools.
-This approach completely eliminates shared resource interference and provides absolute control over email delivery performance and brand reputation management.
+Aurora SendCloud's global sending pool intelligently allocates sending resources based on customer category, email type, and other factors.
+While we offer efficient shared pool services to standard customers, brand customers receive dedicated sending IPs and exclusive sending pools.
+This completely eliminates the impact of shared resources and ensures complete control over email delivery performance and brand reputation.

 ## Core Values ✨

 ### Exclusiveness
-🛡️ Completely isolated IP resources with zero interference from other users
+🛡️ Completely exclusive IP resources, eliminating interference from other users
-📧 Complete authority over email delivery performance and reputation management (domain/IP)
+📧 Full control over email delivery performance and reputation (domain/IP)

 ### Higher Quotas
-🚀 Access to premium email sending quota privileges
+🚀 Enjoy higher email sending quota privileges
-📈 Robust support for enterprise-scale email delivery requirements
+📈 Support for large-scale email sending needs

 ### Better Configuration
-🌟 Full support for independent IP and domain name registration with ICP filing
+🌟 Support for independent IP and domain name registration (ICP)
-✅ Optimize email delivery performance and maximize inbox placement rates
+✅ Achieve better email delivery performance and inbox reach

 ## Suitable Scenarios 🎯

 ### Verification Emails
-- Maximize delivery rates for mission-critical emails including verification codes and security alerts
+- Increase the reach of critical emails like verification codes and security notifications
-- Guarantee reliable and prompt delivery of essential user communications
+- Ensure timely and accurate delivery of important information

 ### Notification Emails
-- Transactional communications such as order confirmations and account modifications
+- Transactional emails like order confirmations and account changes
-- System-critical information including alerts, status updates, and operational notifications
+- Critical information like system alerts and status notifications

 ### Branded Emails
-- Strategic marketing communications and brand promotional campaigns
+- Marketing communications and brand promotional emails
-- Applications requiring independent email delivery reputation management
+- Scenarios requiring independent email delivery reputation

 ## Configuration Requirements ⚙️

 ### Required Requirements
-✅ Configure a minimum of one verified domain for email sending
+✅ Configure at least one domain for sending emails
-✅ Complete comprehensive domain verification: SPF, DKIM, MX, and DMARC records
+✅ Complete domain SPF, DKIM, MX, and DMARC verification
-✅ Establish proper A record configuration for reverse DNS resolution
+✅ Configure an A record for reverse DNS resolution

 ### Important Tips
-⚠️ **Reverse DNS resolution is absolutely critical for deliverability success.**
+⚠️ **Reverse DNS resolution is crucial.**

-Messages sent from IP addresses without properly configured reverse DNS are significantly more likely to be flagged as spam and may face blacklisting by major anti-spam organizations.
+Emails sent from IPs without reverse DNS configuration are more likely to be marked as spam and may even be blacklisted by anti-spam organizations.

-After A record configuration, our system automatically executes reverse DNS resolution for your dedicated IP addresses.
+Once the A record is configured, the system will automatically perform reverse DNS resolution for the IP.

 ## Best Practices 💡

 ### Domain Configuration
-- Implement your authentic brand domain as your primary sending domain
+- Use your brand domain as your sending domain
-- Verify all authentication records are configured with precision
+- Ensure all verification records are configured correctly
-- Establish routine monitoring of verification status and health
+- Regularly check verification status

 ### Sending Strategy
-- Execute a systematic, gradual warm-up approach for sending volume escalation
+- Follow a gradual warm-up strategy for sending volume
-- Continuously monitor email quality metrics and recipient feedback data
+- Monitor email quality and feedback data
-- Implement responsive strategy adjustments based on performance indicators
+- Adjust your sending strategy promptly
-- Maintain rigorous email list hygiene and quality standards
+- Maintain a high-quality email list
-- Handle unsubscribe requests and spam complaints with immediate response
+- Process unsubscribes and complaints promptly
-- Proactively avoid content and practices that trigger spam detection systems
+- Avoid triggering spam rules

 ## Notes 📝

 ### Service Activation
-Following dedicated IP service configuration, we strongly recommend initiating email campaigns with conservative sending volumes and implementing gradual volume increases over time.
+After configuring the dedicated IP service, we recommend starting with a low sending volume and gradually increasing it.

 ### Cost Considerations
-Dedicated IP service pricing structure is determined by the total number of allocated IP addresses and service duration requirements.
+Dedicated IP service is charged based on the number of IPs and usage duration.

 ### Technical Support
-Our expert team delivers comprehensive technical configuration assistance, continuous email performance monitoring, and strategic optimization recommendations.
+We provide professional technical configuration guidance, monitor email performance, and offer optimization suggestions.

 ## Troubleshooting 🔧

 ### Common Problems

-**❓ Email messages continue reaching spam folders**
+**❓ Emails are still going to spam**
-- ✅ Verify reverse DNS resolution is functioning correctly
+- ✅ Check if reverse DNS resolution is working
-- ✅ Confirm all domain authentication records are complete and accurate
+- ✅ Verify that all domain authentication records are complete

-**❓ Sending volume restrictions remain in effect**
+**❓ Sending volume is limited**
-- ✅ Ensure IP warm-up process has been completed successfully
+- ✅ Verify that IP warm-up is complete
-- ✅ Analyze email quality metrics and complaint rate statistics
+- ✅ Check email quality and complaint rate

-**❓ Domain authentication processes are failing**
+**❓ Domain authentication failed**
-- ✅ Validate DNS record configurations for accuracy and completeness
+- ✅ Verify that DNS records are configured correctly
-- ✅ Test domain name resolution functionality and propagation status
+- ✅ Verify that domain name resolution is working